Multi-Agent Reinforcement Learning: A Selective Overview of Theories and Algorithms

 \begin{definition} A \emph{Nash equilibrium} of the Markov game $(\cN,\cS,\{\cA^i\}_{i\in\cN},\cP,\{R^i\}_{i\in\cN},\gamma)$ is a joint policy $\pi^*=(\pi^{1,*},\cdots,\pi^{N,*})$, such that for any $s\in\cS$ and $i\in\cN$ \$ V^i_{\pi^{i,*},\pi^{-i,*}}(s)\geq V^i_{\pi^i,\pi^{-i,*}}(s),\quad\text{~~for any~~}\pi^i. \$ \end{definition}

 Nash equilibrium characterizes an equilibrium point $\pi^*$, from which none of the agents has any incentive to deviate.
 In other words, for any agent $i\in\cN$, the policy $\pi^{i,*} $ is the \emph{best-response} of $\pi^{-i,*}$.
-As a standard learning goal for MARL, NE always exists for discounted MGs \citep{filar2012competitive}, but may not be unique in general.
-Most of the MARL algorithms are contrived to converge to such an equilibrium point.
+As a standard learning goal for MARL, NE always exists for finite-space infinite-horizon discounted MGs \cite{filar2012competitive}, but may not be unique in general.
+Most of the MARL algorithms are contrived to converge to such an equilibrium point, if it exists.

 The framework of Markov games is general enough to umbrella various MARL settings summarized below.